 It may also be worthwhile to point out, that if you connect two NAS drives to a RAID controller that you can speed up read and write speed far beyond that of a desktop drive.

 Point #D is quite interesting because many years ago it just seemed so important to recover data from a bad spot that they designed drives to retry every bad spot every way that they could.
 But today, we have so much data in our PC's that this retry can multiply itself into hours or days of waiting around for the drive clean-up to finish.
 For example: a typical 80% full 4TB drive with a bad platter will cause the Windows CHKDSK command to take roughly a month.
 That is a rediculously long time to wait to simply mark it off to get to the good data.
 Today we want to fix things and get on with it.
 And that's exactly what a NAS drive does.
 It marks it bad and gets right back to you, no more retrying endlessly for hours, days, or even weeks.

 Then there's point #E: Today RAID does not cost extra, and it can be configured for one drive if desired.

 So, to sum it up: a NAS drive in a PC is a great move!
 That's exactly the upgrade a PC needs today.

 A NAS drive gives you greater reliability, quieter operation, ultra-fast recovery from errors, and superior vibration resistance!
 So why do people still buy desktop drives for their desktops?
 Why aren't they buying NAS drives instead?

 How can the market demand something that they don't understand?

 The most reliable 4TB hard drive in the world is the HGST HMS5C4040BLE640.
-But this drive is now impossible to find new, so our first-choice pick for all our PC models is Toshiba's N300, which combines the best qualities of a NAS drive with more speed, yet at an affordable price.
+But this drive is now impossible to find new, so our first-choice pick for a Standard-PC is Toshiba's N300, which combines the best qualities of a NAS drive with more speed, yet at an affordable price.